norzvic/academic-kickstart/content/home/about.md

 # Biography

-Ke Nie is a doctoral student in Sociology at University of California, San Diego.
+Ke Nie is a doctoral student at University of California, San Diego, whose research interests lie in the intersection of cultural production and consumption and policial economy.
+He is recently studying how economic conditions and political practices affect the form and content of cultural products.
+Before joining the doctoral program at UCSD, he worked as a journalist and an avocational musician in China.